 Translates the viewpoint in a plane perpendicular to the line of sight.

 Predetermined viewpoints can also be selected using the align axis button located on the viewer control bar.
-Clicking on this button produces an icon menu showing six different axis-aligned views.
-Each view is indicated by the two axes perpendicular to the line of sight, with the X, Y, and Z axes illustrated by red, green, and blue lines respectively:
+Clicking on this button produces a popup icon menu showing six different axis-aligned views.
+Each view is indicated by the two axes perpendicular to the line of sight, with the X, Y, and Z axes illustrated by red, green, and blue lines respectively.
+Some examples are:

 |Front:||Z axis up, X axis to the right.|